Tropospheric Propagation

 Line of sight radio communications

-It might be thought that most radio communications links at VHF and above follow a line of sight path.
-This is not strictly true and it is found that even under normal conditions radio signals are able to travel or propagate over distances that are greater than the line of sight.
+However this is not what is found in practice.
+Even under what might be termed normal conditions radio signals are able to travel or propagate over distances that are greater than the line of sight.

-The reason for the increase in distance travelled by the radio signals is that they are refracted by small changes that exist in the Earth's atmosphere close to the ground.
 It is found that the refractive index of the air close to the ground is very slightly higher than that higher up.
 As a result the radio signals are bent towards the area of higher refractive index, which is closer to the ground.
 It thereby extends the range of the radio signals.

 The refractive index of the atmosphere varies according to a variety of factors.
 Temperature, atmospheric pressure and water vapour pressure all influence the value.
 Even small changes in these variables can make a significant difference because radio signals can be refracted over whole of the signal path and this may extend for many kilometres.